itskola/NeuralNet_GestureClassification/README.md

 In the picutre below, intro window is shown.
 In white area user can define gestures.<br/>
 Before doing so, few parameters are reuqired:
 - total number of gestures
-- number of samples of per gesture and
+- number of samples per gesture
 - how much dots of each sample to save <br/>

 <img